CSCfi/hpc-container-guide/index.md

 Internally, Podman uses Buildah to build [OCI](https://opencontainers.org/) containers, and it is possible to use Buildah directly if necessary.

 We build on top on the excellent [Apptainer documentation](https://apptainer.org/docs/user/main/index.html).
+We also take inspirationsl from [Octave's dockerfiles](https://github.com/gnu-octave/docker) which provide great example of HPC compatible containers of a complex scientific application.

 ## General principles